MyselfAvik/RBAC-UI/README.md

 - Assign roles to users.
 - Define and manage roles with permissions (e.g., Read, Write, Delete).
 - View and modify permissions associated with specific roles.
+- Live search functionality to quickly search through users, roles, or permissions in real-time.

 This dashboard is built using **React** (with JSX), styled with **Tailwind CSS**, and uses **JSON Server** for mock API simulation to handle CRUD operations on users, roles, and permissions.